-For tax year 2017, the Tax Department calculates operating expenses at the lesser of 20% of gross receipts or \$175,000 for Marcellus wells (the "maximum amount" of \$175,000 of operating expenses per Marcellus well will be referred to as the "maximum amount" or "cap").
-This cap unduly restricts the amount of operating expenses that should be allowed for each well, and the imposition of a "cap" is not supported by the Tax Department's legislative rule regarding the valuation of producing oil and natural gas properties.
+For tax year 2016, the Tax Department calculated operating expenses at the lesser of 20% of gross receipts or \$150,000 for Marcellus wells.
+For tax year 2017, the Tax Department calculated operating expenses at the lesser of 20% of gross receipts or \$175,000 for Marcellus wells.
+These caps unduly restrict the amount of operating expenses that should be allowed for each well, and the imposition of a "cap" is not supported by the Tax Department's legislative rule regarding the valuation of producing oil and natural gas properties.
 The legislative rule, instead, requires that the Tax Department use "average annual industry operating expenses per well" in valuing producing wells, and does not authorize the Tax Department to "cap" operating expenses at a certain amount.

-In this matter, Antero evaluated its actual operating expenses for calendar year 2015,2 and determined that for Marcellus wells in the county, the amount of operating expenses that it was incurring significantly exceeded the percentages and maximum amounts set by the State.
+Antero evaluated its actual operating expenses for calendar years 2014 and 2015, and determined that for Marcellus wells in the county, the amount of operating expenses that it was incurring significantly exceeded the percentages and maximum amounts set by the State.